Veljko Bulajić: Politics

-In 2018 Bulajic spoke at the official launch of Milo Đukanović's presidential election campaign.
-At the event, Bulajic was seated next to Montenegrin Prime Minister Duško Marković who also voiced his strong support for Dukanovic.
-Dukanovic went on to win the election on April 15, 2018.
-It was Dukanovic's second win as he had already served as President of Montenegro in the late 1990s.
+In 2018, Bulajić spoke at the official launch of Milo Đukanović's presidential election campaign.
+At the event, Bulajić was seated next to Montenegrin Prime Minister Duško Marković who also voiced his strong support for Đukanović. Đukanović went on to win the election on 15 April 2018.
+It was Đukanović's second win as he had already served as President of Montenegro in the late 1990s.

-18 years earlier Bulajic had accompanied then-Croatian President Stjepan Mesić on his historic visit to meet then-President Dukanovic (who was at the time serving his first term in office).
+Eighteen years earlier, Bulajić had accompanied then-Croatian President Stjepan Mesić on his historic visit to meet then-President Đukanović (who was at the time serving his first term in office).
 The meeting of the presidents was seen as a turning point in the bilateral relations between the two neighboring nations.
-Bulajic was an active supporter of Croatia's quest for independence, and later for Montenegro's quest for independence and NATO membership.
+Bulajić was an active supporter of Croatia's quest for independence, and later for Montenegro's quest for independence and NATO membership.
 In a 2019 interview, he was quoted as saying that Montenegro's entry into NATO was "the most important date in Montenegro's history".

-In another 2019 interview, Bulajic stated that anti-fascism is under threat in Europe, and that the nationalist movements across the continent are reminiscent of the 1930s.
+In another 2019 interview, Bulajić stated that anti-fascism is under threat in Europe, and that the nationalist movements across the continent are reminiscent of the 1930s.

-Also in 2019, Bulajic was a signatory to a public appeal urging the international community to condemn the Serbian "political, religious and media campaign" aimed at destabilizing peace and stability in neighboring Montenegro.
-Other signatories included former Croatian President Stjepan Mesić, former Yugoslav Foreign Minister and ambassador to the U.S., Germany and Indonesia Budimir Loncar, former President of Slovenia Milan Kučan, former Secretary of the Central Committee of the League of Communists of Serbia Latinka Perovic, former Member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina Bogić Bogićević, Croatian Ambassador to UNESCO & Bet Israel founder Ivo Goldstein, and others.
+Also in 2019, Bulajić was a signatory to a public appeal urging the international community to condemn the Serbian "political, religious and media campaign" aimed at destabilizing peace and stability in neighboring Montenegro.
+Other signatories included former Croatian President Stjepan Mesić, former Yugoslav Foreign Minister and ambassador to the U.S., Germany and Indonesia Budimir Lončar, former President of Slovenia Milan Kučan, former Secretary of the Central Committee of the League of Communists of Serbia Latinka Perovic, former Member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina Bogić Bogićević, Croatian Ambassador to UNESCO & Bet Israel founder Ivo Goldstein, and others.

+Death

+Bulajić died on 2 April 2024, at the age of 96.
+His funeral was attended by hundreds of mourners including the former President of Montenegro Milo Dukanovic, the former President of the Croatian Parliament Luka Bebic, the former President of Croatia Stipe Mesic, the Mayor of Zagreb Tomislav Tomasevic and many other notable individuals from Croatia and the broader Balkan region.
+Bulajić's final resting place is in the Alley of the Greats at Mirogoj Cemetery where he is buried across from former NBA star Drazen Petrovic and next to Croatia's former football coach Ciro Blazevic.